paldepind/flyd/README.md

 `sum.end` now depends on `n1.end` and `n2.end`.
 This means that whenever one of the `sum`s dependencies end `sum` will end as well.

-You can change what a streams end stream depends on with `flyd.endsOn`:
+You can change what a stream's end stream depends on with `flyd.endsOn`:

 ```javascript
 var number = flyd.stream(2);